 Chris and Nancy Conant later wrote a book based on their experiences, called Resurrection Monday – The True Story of a Death-to-Life Experience.
 Later they founded Restored Anew Ministries (RAM).
 Together, through art and story, they share their testimony worldwide, via television, radio, digital and written media, as well as speak publicly, nationwide.

-“If God has a plan for your life not even death can keep Him from for filling it.”
-Says Nancy.
 Today, Nancy Conant lives in Dallas – Ft.
 Worth, Texas with her husband Chris and Goldendoodle Dog, named Selah.
 Her two adult daughters, Rebekah and Meghan, live nearby.

 My art business has been designated as a "Trusted Art Seller" with The Art Storefronts Organization, which means you can shop with confidence, and know that I stand behind the quality and value of my products.